 Using HDMI video out doesn’t require the Bonnet board, unless you want analog inputs for a joystick control or a light sensor.

-Follow the steps on the “Software Installation” page — start with Raspbian Lite, do some first-time configuration and get the system on your network.
+Follow the steps on the “Software Installation” page — start with Legacy Raspbian Lite for a Pi 2 or 3, do some first-time configuration and get the system on your network.
+For Pi 4, start with 32-bit Legacy Raspberry Pi Desktop.

 Download and run the pi-eyes.sh installer script as explained there.